jclouds/jclouds-site/guides/rackspace.md

 Cloud Queues works with the OpenStack layer in jclouds that is used to access features common to all OpenStack Marconi queuing systems.

 1. The OpenStack API for Cloud Queues is the org.jclouds.openstack.marconi.v1.MarconiApi.
 All other APIs for working with queues are accessible via the MarconiApi.
-1. You can find these APIs in the latest [Javadoc](http://javadocs-labs-openstack.jclouds.cloudbees.net).

 ### <a id="queues-source"></a>The Source Code